drlinggg/gamelife/README.md

 - --max-iter - how many generations will be created (15 default)
 - --pump-freq - frequence beetwen saving generations (all default)
 - --help - help information

+Uses python gifmaker u can install by pip install gifmaker in cmd